Electroencephalographic field influence on calcium momentum waves

-This study predicts a predominance of $ \mathrm{Ca}^{2+} $ waves in directions closely aligned to the direction perpendicular to neocortical laminae ($ \mathbf{A} $ is in the same direction as the current flow, typically across laminae, albeit they are convoluted), especially during strong collective EEG (e.g., strong enough to be measured on the scalp, such as during selective attention tasks).
+Considerations in both classical and quantum physics predict a predominance of $ \mathrm{Ca}^{2+} $ waves in directions closely aligned to the direction perpendicular to neocortical laminae ($ \mathbf{A} $ is in the same direction as the current flow, typically across laminae, albeit they are convoluted), especially during strong collective EEG (e.g., strong enough to be measured on the scalp, such as during selective attention tasks).
 Since the spatial scales of $ \mathrm{Ca}^{2+} $ wave and macro-EEG are quite disparate, an experimenter would have to be able to correlate both scales in time scales on the order of tens of milliseconds.

 The basic premise of this study is robust against much theoretical modeling, as experimental data is used wherever possible for both $ \mathrm{Ca}^{2+} $ ions and for large-scale electromagnetic activity.
 The theoretical construct of the canonical momentum $ \mathbf{\Pi }=\mathbf {p}+q\mathbf{A} $ is firmly entrenched in classical and quantum mechanics.
 Calculations demonstrate that macroscopic EEG $ \mathbf{A} $ can be quite influential on the momentum $ \mathbf{p} $ of $ \mathrm{Ca}^ {2+} $ ions, at scales of both classical and quantum physics.